Kinsa/ParkingAttendantBackend/readme.md

 }
 ```

+**Note:** If there is an exact match for the VRM and the session is partial, just that result is returned.

 #### Session Status Values
 - `partial` - Vehicle is currently within the parking window
 - `full` - Vehicle's parking session has expired